-Third, samples were discriminated according to their age and average values were computed for specific time intervals (Table 2).
-Most terrestrial samples are categorized as present-day samples but marine samples were sorted according to their age:
+Third, samples were discriminated according to their age, and average values were computed for specific time intervals (Table 2).
+Most terrestrial samples are categorized as presentday samples, but marine samples were sorted according to their age.

-- Labelled as "P" (Present-day): I report here only surface seafloor samples for present-day sedimentation (i.e., generally core-top, the upper centimetre or past millennium).
-Sediment core samples that were collected below 1 cm or older as 1,000 years were not reported here as their value might be significantly different than present-day value, due to different climatic and oceanographic conditions (e.g., see values at 3-4 ka in Blanchet et al. (2014)). - Labelled as "S1, S3, S4, S5, S6" (Sapropels): this refers to samples from the well-defined sapropel layers in the Mediterranean.
+- Labelled "P" (present-day): I report here only surface seafloor samples for present-day sedimentation (i.e. generally core top, the upper centimetre or past millennium).
+Sediment core samples that were collected below 1 cm or that were older than 1000 years were not reported here as their value might be significantly different than the present-day value, due to different climatic and oceanographic conditions (e.g. see values at 3-4 ka in Blanchet et al., 2014). - Labelled "S1, S3, S4, S5, S6" (sapropels): this refers to samples from the well-defined sapropel layers in the Mediterranean.
 Climatic and oceanic conditions are known to be radically different during these time intervals (with large freshwater delivery and low oxygen content in deeper parts of the Mediterranean Basin), which led to the occurrence of specific depositional environments (Rossignol-Strick, 1985).
-These layers are generally visible (distinct black to grey-coloured sediments) in the sediment records and their extent is defined by specific geochemical tracers, such as the total organic carbon content or the barium/aluminum ratio (De Lange et al., 2008).
+These layers are generally visible (distinct black to grey-coloured sediments) in the sediment records, and their extent is defined by specific geochemical tracers, such as the total organic carbon content or the barium-to-aluminium ratio (De Lange et al., 2008).
 Using these markers and indications from the original publication, an average for these specific layers was calculated (used as a single value in the dataset).
-The depth or age interval used for the calculation, as well as number of sample and obtained average and standard deviation (2σ) values are reported in table 2.
+The depth or age interval used for the calculation, as well as the number of sample and ob-